pipinovi4/CPPCudaTransformerX/docs/README.md

 ## Features
 - Written in C++ for performance.
+- Written from scratch without external libraries.
+- Written in a modular and extensible manner.
 - GPU acceleration using NVIDIA CUDA.
 - Mixed precision for efficient memory usage.
 - Custom Tensor class with GPU support.